 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Chocolate Crinkle Cookies are one of those classic recipes that I remember from my childhood.
-They’re rich and chocolatey, soft, and are so pretty with the crackled powdered sugar tops.
-Your family will love these as much as mine does!
+They’re rich and chocolatey, fudgy, soft, and are so pretty with the crackled powdered sugar tops.
+These are a must on any holiday cookie tray!

-I remember making these cookies as a kid during our Christmas cookie baking sessions – I always loved how chocolatey they were!
+I remember making easy Chocolate Crinkle Cookies as a kid during our Christmas cookie baking sessions – I always loved how much chocolate flavor they had!
+They’re almost like the center of brownies – which I love so much.
 I’ve perfected the recipe so that they’re perfectly soft.
-Plus they’re so pretty – and I’ve tested them a few different ways so you know they’ll work perfectly.
+Plus they’re so pretty – and I’ve tested them several times so they’re guaranteed to become your favorite Christmas cookies.

 Ingredients Needed